Amir Rrahmani: Dinamo Zagreb

 On 30 August 2016, Rrahmani joined with champion of Croatian First Football League side Dinamo Zagreb.
 Dinamo Zagreb reportedly paid a €1.6 million transfer fee.

-Loan at Lokomativa
+Loan at Lokomotiva

 Eight days after the transfer to Dinamo Zagreb, Rrahmani joined with another Croatian First Football League side Lokomotiva, on a season-long loan.
 On 11 September 2016, he made his debut in a 2–3 away win against Slaven Belupo after being named in the starting line-up.

 Return from loan

 On 21 June 2017, Rrahmani returned to Croatian First Football League side Dinamo Zagreb.
 A month later, he made his debut in a 4–0 home win against Cibalia after coming on as a substitute at 68th minute in place of Filip Benković.

 Hellas Verona

 On 26 June 2019, Rrahmani joined Serie A side Hellas Verona, on a four-year contract.
 Hellas Verona reportedly paid around €2 million transfer fee.
 One day later, the club confirmed that Rrahmani had joined on a permanent transfer.
 On 18 August 2019, he made his debut with Hellas Verona in the third round of 2019–20 Coppa Italia against Cremonese after being named in the starting line-up.